 Click Depth on a Typical Shopify Store (Audit Data)

-From our recent audits across 40 Shopify stores in the 100 to 5,000 SKU range, here is what the click depth distribution actually looks like:
+From audits across 40 Shopify stores in the 100 to 5,000 SKU range, here is what the click depth distribution actually looks like:

 • Click 1 (homepage links): 8 to 25 URLs, almost always main collections and a hero product or two.